Unit: 4th Battalion

 His Records show that on the 19 October 1918 Sydney ‘Died‘ in the Military Hospital, Lincoln, whilst based at the 4th Battalion ‘Depot’.
 The Battalion had their Headquarters at the Drill Hall, Lincoln.
-It seems likely that Sydney died of illness or disease, and, in view of the date, quite possibly as a result of the influenza epidemic rife at the time.
+After the War Sydney’s mother, Louisa, received a small pension for the loss of her son.
+The Pension Records Card gives the cause of death as “pneumonia“, quite possibly as a result of the influenza epidemic rife at the time.

 The 4th Northern General Hospital in Lincoln occupied the old buildings and fields of the former Lincoln School (now Lincoln Christ’s Hospital School).

-It held 41 Officer beds and 1126 Other Ranks beds with over 45,000 men being treated there during the war.
+It held 41 Officers and 1,126 Other Ranks beds with over 45,000 men being treated there during the war.
 Lincoln (Newport) Cemetery, near the hospital, contains 139 First World War burials.

 Sydney was buried on the 23rd in what is now the CWGC Plot in Lincoln (Newport) Cemetery.
 The Cemetery also contains the grave of Cpl.
-Charles Richard Sharpe, 2nd Battalion, Lincolnshire Regiment, who was awarded the Victoria Cross on 9 May 1915.
-He died of natural causes on 17 February 1963.
+Charles Richard Sharpe, 2nd Battn, Lincolnshire Regiment, who was awarded the Victoria Cross on 9 May 1915.
+He died of natural causes on 18 February 1963.

 - I am grateful to the British War Graves for the photo of Sydney’s grave